karimra/gnmic/docs/cmd/subscribe.md

 Only addition and deletion of targets are currently supported, changes in an existing target config are not possible.

+#### backoff
+The `[--backoff]` flag is used to specify a duration between consecutive subscription towards targets.
+It defaults to `0s`  meaning all subscription are started in parallel.

+If a locker is configured, the backoff timer is set to `100ms` by default.

+#### cluster-name
+The `[--cluster-name]` flag is used to specify the cluster name the `gnmic` instance will join.

+The cluster name is used as part of the locked keys to share targets between multiple gnmic instances.

+Defaults to `default-cluster`

+#### lock-retry
+The `[--lock-retry]` flag is a duration used to set the wait time between consecutive lock attempts.
+Defaults to `5s`

 ### Examples
 #### 1. streaming, target-defined, 10s interval
 ```bash